 Bujold’s series is incredibly inclusive—featuring POVs of women, a gay man, and a physically disabled man.
 In Shards of Honor, Cordelia Naismith is attacked while her spaceship is exploring a new planet.
 She is ultimately taken prisoner by Aral Vorkosigan, and the two end up falling love.
 Vorkosigan must decide if he should keep Naismith as a captive, or if should listen to his heart and gives her back her freedom.

 Sci-fi fans will love the inclusion of wormholes, cloning, anti-gravity space stations, and three-dimensional videos in the novels.

 The Expanse Series

-Though it’s been adapted into a television series, which was just picked up by Amazon for a fourth season, the book series has not yet been completed—with books eight and nine expected to be released in late 2018 and 2019, respectively.
-In the series, humans have made the solar system home.
+In the Expanse series, humans have made the solar system home.
 When a young girl goes missing, a detective and ship captain become entwined in finding out what happened to her.